 Details of the exclusion appeals procedure appear in Appendix 1.
 Any appeal under Appendix 1 will not delay the Home Office decision that you are required to exit the UK, and the appeal may need to be completed from your home country.
-The University may not reinstate sponsorship in the UK following late payment of outstanding balances or an appeal outcome, because such reports are made in-line with sponsorship duties.
+The University may not reinstate sponsorship in the UK following late payment of outstanding balances or an appeal outcome, because such reports are made in line with sponsorship duties.

-Contacting the University about Late Fee Payments 13.10.3
+13.10.3 Contacting the University about Late Fee Payments

-It is essential that any student who is going to make a tuition fee payment late makes contact with the Ask4Help team via the Student Portal or on 0191 227 4646 promptly to discuss their financial position.
+It is essential that any student who is going to make a tuition fee payment late contacts the Ask4Help team via the Student Portal or on 0191 227 4646 before the instalment due date to discuss their financial position.